micmejia/bible-dump/NKJV/Numbers/Num 14.md

 If the Lord delights in us, then He will bring us into this land and give it to us, 'a land which flows with milk and honey.'

 ###### 9
-Only do not rebel against the Lord, nor fear the people of the land, for they[^c] _are_ our bread; their protection has departed from them, and the Lord _is_ with us.
+Only do not rebel against the Lord, nor fear the people of the land, for they _are_ our bread; their protection has departed from them, and the Lord _is_ with us.
 Do not fear them."

 ###### 10
 And all the congregation said to stone them with stones.
 Now the glory of the Lord appeared in the tabernacle of meeting before all the children of Israel. ## Moses Intercedes for the People

 ###### 11
-Then the Lord said to Moses: "How long will these people reject[^d] Me?
-And how long will they not believe Me, with all the [^e]signs which I have performed among them?
+Then the Lord said to Moses: "How long will these people reject Me?
+And how long will they not believe Me, with all the signs which I have performed among them?

 ###### 12
 I will strike them with the pestilence and disinherit them, and I will make of you a nation greater and mightier than they."